-There will be scheduled tours of the Chancellery, the Reichstag, the Holocaust Memorial and other interesting sites during the program.
+There will be scheduled tours of the Chancellery, the Reichstag, the Holocaust Memorial and other interesting sites during the Program.
 Museum Night is scheduled on the first Thursday evening when Berlin museums are open to the public without admission charges.

-On many evenings Christian Hartwig, one of the young German faculty members and the program's social director par excellence, leads student expeditions into different Berlin neighborhoods for a walk-around, dinner at a neighborhood restaurant and almost always a bar review, i.e. a gathering of the
+On many evenings Christian Hartwig, one of the German faculty members and the Program's social director par excellence, leads student expeditions into different Berlin neighborhoods for walks, dinners at neighborhood restaurants, and almost always a bar review, i.e. a gathering of the

+Berlin is full of truly remarkable and interesting museums such as the Berlin Wall Memorial and the

-Otherwise, Berlin is, of course, full of truly remarkable museums.
-Students may want to visit one of the museums, go to the movies (the Sony Cinemax in the Sony Center has 15 theaters that show the original English-language
+Berlin Zoo, Europe's most-visited zoo.
+Students may want to visit one of them, go to the movies (the Sony Cinemaxx in the Sony Center has 15 theaters that show the original English-language

 A calendar of activities will be given to the students upon arrival in Berlin.